mbabynames search ✿

-Buffy is a two-syllable name of English origin, meaning "noble and strong".
+from the Hebrew, meaning "God is my oath".
+Buffy is a two-syllable name of Hebrew origin, meaning "God is my oath".
 It ends with an open Y sound, which shapes how middle names connect to it phonetically.

 2